Dorothea Zucker-Franklin: Early life and education

 Zucker-Franklin was born into a Jewish family on August 9, 1929, in Berlin, Germany.
 (Note: Some older sources give the year of birth as 1930.)
 Her parents were Julius Zucker, a merchant, and Gertrude Zucker (née Feige), a Prussian-born musician.
 In the wake of the Nazi Party's rise to power, the family fled to Amsterdam in 1936.
-Zucker-Franklin attended secondary school there and was a classmate of Anne Frank.
-In 1943, during the German occupation of the Netherlands, Zucker-Franklin was captured and interned in a camp; after their release, the family spent the next few years in hiding.
+Zucker-Franklin attended secondary school there as well as the Joods Lyceum in 1942/43, the same school Anne Frank attended in 1941/42.
+In 1943, during the German occupation of the Netherlands, Zucker-Franklin was captured and interned in a camp; after their release, the family spent the next few years in hiding in Uithoorn.
 During this time, Zucker-Franklin developed a friendship with a boy with type 1 diabetes, which sparked her interest in medicine.
 In 1948 the family fled to the United States, settling in New York.
 Zucker-Franklin entered Hunter College and graduated with a bachelor's degree in language in 1952.
 She went on to pursue a medical degree at New York Medical College, graduating in 1956.

 In April 1943, shortly before going into hiding with her family in Nazi-occupied Amsterdam, she had her photograph taken by Annemie Wolff.